morningmoni/morningmoni.github.io/words.md

 ## Random

-everyone is changing everyday, in every possible way  — Dreams
+Oh my life, is changing everyday, in every possible way  — Dreams

 The guy, dead before getting shot in the head, told a lie for a rest.